lune-climate/lune-docs/docs/guides/share-your-impact.md

 Certificates contain links to the official entry in the registry's retirement ledger.

-The account's `beneficiary` defines the entity in the certificate's and the registry's entity claiming the offsetting benefits.
+The account's `beneficiary` is the entity in the certificate and the registry claiming the offsetting benefits.

 A certificate may list credits as: